Paul Hendrickson: Personal background

-Paul Joseph Hendrickson was born on April 29, 1944 in Fresno, California.
+Paul Joseph Hendrickson was born on April 29, 1944, in Fresno, California.
 He is the son of Joseph Paul and Rita Bernice (née Kyne) Hendrickson.
 He was raised in Kankakee and Wheaton, Illinois.
 From age 14 to 21, Hendrickson attended Missionary Servants of the Most Holy Trinity Catholic seminary in Alabama, intent on preparing for the priesthood.
 He attended St. Louis University, earning a Bachelor's degree in English in 1967.
 He also earned a Master's degree in 1968 in English, with a concentration in American literature from Pennsylvania State University.

 On September 13, 1969, Hendrickson married Sunday Barbagallo.
 The marriage ended in divorce in February 1974.
 On March 10, 1979, he married Cecilia Moffatt, a nurse.
 Together, they have two grown sons, John and Matthew.
 Hendrickson and his wife live in Havertown, Pennsylvania.

+Hendrickson donated his papers to the libraries of the College of William & Mary in 2024.

 Professional background

 Journalism

 Following his 1968 graduation from Pennsylvania State University, Hendrickson began his journalism career, serving as a publicist, writer, and producer on staff at WPSX-TV in University Park, Pennsylvania.
 In 1971, he joined the reporting team of the travel magazine Holiday, based out of Indianapolis, Indiana.
 After two years, he signed on as a reporter for the Detroit Free Press broadsheet newspaper of Detroit, Michigan.
-In 1974, he began reporting for the National Observer in Washington, DC, remaining on staff through 1977, when the publication ceased.
+In 1974, he began reporting for the National Observer in Washington, D.C., remaining on staff through 1977, when the publication ceased.

 In 1977, Hendrickson joined the staff of The Washington Post as a feature writer and reporter for the newspaper's Style section, covering culture and the arts.
 He remained with the organization through 2001.